Air-Factories-2-0/af2-design/Ethereum.md

 In this section is showed the policy followed by the Scheduling Algorithm implemented in Air Factories 2.0.

-Before going into the actual phase of the algorithm lets take a look at the data that are used to select the Makers that will print the design order, showed in the following figure:
+Before going into the actual phase of the algorithm lets take a look at the data that are used to select the Air Makers that will print the design order, as shown in the following figure:

 ![](/IMG/ETHEREUM/5.jpg)

-In the same image are specified the Filters hierarchy that are used in the phase 1.
+In the same image are specified the Filters hierarchy that are used in the first scheduling phase.

 ##### Phase 1 - Filtering Makers

-The first filters that are used simply check if a criteria is accomplished or not, if one of them is not satisfied then the **Air Maker's Printer** is rejected by the algorithm.
+The first filters that are used simply check if a criteria is accomplished or not: if one of them is not satisfied then the **Air Maker's Printer** is rejected by the algorithm.

-Then subsequent filter will select the **Printer** according to the available nozzles and the distance from the **Air Caller** that made the order.
+Then subsequent filter will select the **Air Printer** according to the available nozzles and the distance from the **Air Caller** that made the order.

-In particular, thanks to these filter is possible to check:
+In particular, thanks to these filter, it's possible to check:

-- If the quality related to the nozzle diameter satisfy the requested once from the **Caller**
+- If the quality related to the nozzle diameter satisfy the requested one from the **Air Caller**:

-  - If the **Caller** accept to have an higher quality and consequent higher price then are selected **Printers** that have smaller diamater nozzles as well.
+  - If the **Air Caller** accepts to have an higher quality, and a consequent higher cost, then are selected **Air Printers** that have smaller diamater nozzles as well.

-- If there are **Printers** nearby the **Caller** that made the order
+- If there are **Air Printers** nearby the **Air Caller** that made the order:

-  - If not, then the range of the geographic location is increased until it reaches a limit.
+  - If not, then the range of the **Air Printer**' geographic location is increased until it reaches a limit.

-  - After 5 increments no more **Printers** are selected.
+  - After 5 increments no more **Air Printers** are selected.

 ![](/IMG/ETHEREUM/6.jpg)

 ##### Phase 2 - Prioritizing Makers

-In this phase the algorithm will create a priority list of the **Printers** selected in the previously phase.
+In this phase the algorithm will create a priority list of the **Air Printers** selected in the previously phase.

-The algorithm will give a vote on each **Printers** based on the following assumptions:
+The algorithm will give a vote on each **Air Printer** based on the following assumptions:

 ![](/IMG/ETHEREUM/7.jpg)

-Makers' reputation is important on the creation of the priority list because in this way there is an higher probability that the choosen **Makers** will be more reliable.
+**Air Makers**' reputation is important on the creation of the priority list because, in this way, there is an higher probability that the choosen **Air Makers** will be more reliable.

-As is wanted an high efficiency an higher score is given to a not busy **Printer**; the same concept is applied regard the ecosustainability: **Printer** closer to the user that made the order will have a value between 0 and 2 given by the following formula:
+As is wanted an high efficiency an higher score is given to a not busy **Air Printer**; the same concept is applied regard the ecosustainability: **Air Printer** closer to the user that made the order will have a score value between 0 and 2 given by the following formula.

-> Let's consider a Map containing the Maker as a key and the distance from the Caller as a value:
+> Let's consider a Map containing the Air Maker as a key and the distance from the Air Caller as a value.
 >
-> Using the following formula, a value between 0 and 1 is assigned to each distance
+> Using the following formula, a value between 0 and 1 is assigned to each distance:
 >
 > > **X' = ( x - min(X) ) / ( max(X) - min(X) )**
 >
 > *0 will be associated with the furthest maker*
 >
-> Now let's make our values inversely proportional to distance:
+> Now the values are considered inversely proportional to the distance:
 >
 > > **X'' = 1 - x'**
 >
 > All makers will now have an associated value between 0 and 1 where:
 >
-> **1 = Very close to the Caller**
+> **1 = Very close to the Air Caller**
 >
-> **0 = Far away from the Caller**
+> **0 = Far away from the Air Caller**
 >
-> This value will be multiplied by 2 in order to have greater impact on the priority
+> This value will be multiplied by 2 in order to have a greater impact on the priority.

 ##### Pieces Distribution